cc-archive/cc-cert-core/index.md

 ## Units of Learning

-CORE units of learning across all modules are:
+Units of learning across all CORE modules are:

 ![Expanded details of core modules](img/UnitsofLearning.jpg "Each CORE module breaks down further into units of learning")